 AFG's employee base may differ from other companies in the insurance and financial service industry.
 AFG owns hotel and other resort and hospitality properties as investments.
 While a disproportionate number of these over 600 employees are part-time employees, all are included in the total employee numbers.
 In addition, at December 31, 2017, AFG employed approximately 560 part-time seasonal insurance adjusters which are included in the total employee numbers, but all earned less from the Company than the median employee in 2017.
-Together, these represent almost 15% of AFG's employees.
+Together, these represented almost 15% of AFG's employees.
 As a result, the ratio set forth below may not be correlative to the ratio for other companies comparable in size, due to differences in operations, or industry.
+AFG utilized the following methodology and the material assumptions, adjustments, and estimates: